Quick answer:

 Apart from these exceptions, an employer may not take possession of a Notary’s seal and journal or give them to another employee, even if the employer paid for the tools or the Notary quits or is fired.

-It is a good idea for companies to create clear, consistent Notary policies that conform with state law, and make sure managers and Notary-employees understand them.
+Companies should create clear, consistent Notary policies that conform with state law and ensure managers and Notary employees understand them.